sherwinmina/Weather-chart/README.md

 # Weather-Chart

-A small React component that creates a weather chart for a five day forecast using the OpenWeatherMap API.
+A small React component that creates a weather chart for a five day forecast using the OpenWeatherMap API and a third party library react-sparkline.

 ## Getting Started